 CONCLUSION: LIFE INSURANCE DENIALS.
 DISABILITY INSURANCE DENIALS.

-When your loved one dies and a life insurance policy is denied, call the Utah personal injury attorneys at Howard Lewis & Petersen, PC.
+When your loved one dies and a life insurance policy is denied, call Jake Gunter at Howard Lewis & Petersen, PC.
 The personal injury lawyers at Howard Lewis & Petersen, PC can help you with your life insurance denial cases in Salt Lake City, Moab, St. George, Provo/Orem, Lehi, Spanish Fork and across the Wasatch Front.
 Call for a free consultation today.